-The expenses in the 2017 Proposed Budget for the Civil Service Commission are \$5.8 million, a 9.5% increase from the 2016 Projection.
-Expenses include Salaries, Wages & Fees of \$5.4 million, an 11.1% increase from the 2016 Projection.
-This increase is primarily due to the exclusion of Capital Backcharges in the 2017 Proposed Budget compared to the 2016 Projection, as labor costs associated with the implementation of the ERP-Peoplesoft project decline and a higher amount of labor costs must be funded in the operating budget.
-This increase also accounts for the of current labor agreements.
+The expenses in the 2018 Proposed Budget for the Civil Service Commission are \$5.6 million, a 3.0% increase from the 2017 Projection.
+Expenses include Salaries, Wages & Fees of \$5.2 million, a 5.2% increase from the 2017 Projection.
+This increase is primarily due to the exclusion of Capital Backcharges in the 2018 Proposed Budget compared to the 2017 Projection, as labor costs associated with the implementation of the ERP-Peoplesoft project decline and a higher amount of labor costs must be funded in the operating budget.
+The Administration in consultation with NIFA has initiated a Voluntary Separation Incentive Program (VSIP) for the Civil Service Employees Association (CSEA) labor union; the Administration has agreed to a fifty percent backfill.
+Employees who elect to separate from service must do so on or before September 15, 2017.
+The 2018 salary appropriation includes the impact of current labor agreements but the impact of the projected salary savings from the VSIP is included as an aggregate in the Office of Management and Budget and not within individual departments.
+During the budget adoption process the Administration will recommend technical adjustments to reflect the savings in the individual departments.

-Other Than Personal Services (OTPS) is \$473,700, a 5.9% decrease from the 2016 Projection, primarily due to the transfer of software contract funding into Department of Information Technology budget.
+Other Than Personal Services (OTPS) is \$358,850, a 21.6% decrease from the 2017 Projection, primarily due a decrease in office supplies and miscellaneous expense.